ArnaudCabello/crudapp/README.md

 - REST API + HTML interface
 - MySQL database (via Docker)
 - Integration tests using `pytest`
+- Basic agentic AI that allows you to look up users based on ID, add users, delete user by ID, and update user by ID

   ## Requirements
 - Docker & Docker Compose